Shikari (2012 film)

-Shikari is a 2012 Indian bilingual film in Malayalam and Kannada written and directed by Abhaya Simha, stars Mammootty and Poonam Bajwa and Poonam Bajwa.
+Shikari is a 2012 Indian bilingual fantasy film in Malayalam and Kannada written and directed by Abhaya Simha, stars Mammootty and Poonam Bajwa.
 The film was the Kannada debut of Mammootty, and Malayalam debut of director Abhay Simha and music director V. Harikrishna.
 Both Mammooty and Poonam Bajwa play double roles, set in two different timelines.

 Plot

 Software professional Abijit (Abhilash in Malayalam) / Arun (Karunan in Malayalam) delves into the pages of a novel written by Gopinath Shindhe (Gopinatha Pillai in Malayalam).
 As Abijit evinces interest in knowing more about the past history because the pages in the book are missing, he comes to Manjinadka, a beautiful place rich in environment.
 Abijith reaches the place of Gopinath Shinde house that is almost on the verge of being sold by his daughter Nanditha.
 Interestingly, Abijith visualizes Nanditha as Renuka in the novel and he explains his intentions of knowing what happened further.

 As the story peddles from past to present the emergence of British rule, the tiger suffocating the people life in the village, the mad man surprises Abijith.
 The twist in the tale comes when the last clue to the past is cremated.
 Nanditha then discloses that after she realised that Aruna is herself in the eyes of Abijit it became obvious for her to create the further missing links to the story.
 The intention of Nanditha is to get Abijith as her life partner because she is alone in her life.